Welcome to My Own Backyard

 6. Admire the beauty of Masjid Jamek Mosque

 Masjid Jamek Mosque, also known as Friday Mosque, is the oldest Islamic place of worship in Kuala Lumpur.
 It was built in 1907 to serve as the main center of worship for the local Muslim community.

-The mosque was designed by British architecture Arthur Benison Hubbuck with the combination of ancient Moorish, Islam and Mughal style.
+The mosque was designed by British architecture, Arthur Benison Hubbuck with the combination of ancient Moorish, Islamic, and Mughal styles.
 There is a big courtyard with a lovely fountain in the middle and a pretty garden in its backyard.

 Just at the back of the mosque is the convergence point of the Klang and Gombak rivers.
-It literally means “muddy confluence” in Malay language which is how Kuala Lumpur gotten its name.
+It literally means “muddy confluence” in Malay language which is how Kuala Lumpur got its name.

 Getting There: Get off at Masjid Jamek Station along the LRT Kelana Jaya Line, Sri Petaling Line and Ampang Line.
 The mosque is right next to the LRT station.
 You can also get here with the free Red GOKL City Bus or KL Hop-On Hop-Off at Dataran Merdeka Stop.

 Roam through the great path of “Merdeka Square Heritage Walk” to learn the history of Malaysia and Kuala Lumpur and admire the historic buildings in this area.

 The country’s Independence Day was held here in Merdeka Square (Dataran Merdeka) on 31st August 1957.
 The first Prime Minister of Malaysia, Tunku Abdul Rahman has declared independence for the country from British rule.
 The enormously 100 m tall flag pole symbolizes the country’s freedom and has been flying high in the wind ever since.